IT3038C/IT3038C.github.io/docs/week-2.md

 ## Create a User

-Quick aside, I hate putting in a password every time I su, so let’s create a user that doesn’t have to do that.
+Quick aside, I hate putting in a password every time I su, so let's create a user that doesn't have to do that.
 To do this, we have to sudo su to root first.
 Run the following commands from your Linux PuTTY connection

 ```bash